-- 3 middle school or higher, year-long courses in English (1 successfully completed course in reading may be substituted for an English course that the student has taken but not passed); - 3 middle school or higher, year-long courses in Mathematics; - 3 middle school or higher, year-long courses in Science; - 3 middle school or higher, year-long courses in Social Studies (beginning with those students entering 6th grade in 2012-13, those students must have a semester-long or year-long course in Civics) - A Career and Education Planning Course that may be taught in 6th, 7th, or 8th grade and must result in a completed personalized academic and career plan for the students and emphasize technology or the application of technology in career fields.
+- 3 middle school or higher, year-long courses in English (1 successfully completed course in reading may be substituted for an English course that the student has taken but not passed); - 3 middle school or higher, year-long courses in Mathematics; - 3 middle school or higher, year-long courses in Science; - 3 middle school or higher, year-long courses in Social Studies. - A Career and Education Planning Course that may be taught in 6th, 7th, or 8th grade and must result in a completed personalized academic and career plan for the students and emphasize technology or the application of technology in career fields.